chrisburnell/chrisburnell.com/README.md

 ## License

-The contents of this repository are licensed under a [Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-nc-sa/3.0/deed.en "Creative Commons Attribution-NonCommercial-ShareAlike 3.0 Unported License").
+The contents of this repository are licensed under a [BY-NC-SA Creative Commons License](http://creativecommons.org/licenses/by-nc-sa/3.0/deed.en "BY-NC-SA Creative Commons License").